gamerino/DeeProtGO/Readme.md

 │   │
 │   ├── intermediate -> Intermediate files generated during training and benchmark datasets preparation.
 │   │   │
-│   │   ├── LevDist_negProteins.tab               -> Edit distance of negative and positive proteins of the training set.
-│   │   │
-│   │   ├── LevDist_negProteinsBenchTrain.tab     -> Edit distance of negative proteins of the benchmark set with positive
-│   │   │                                            proteins of the training set.
-│   │   ├── LevDist_posProteins.tab               -> Edit distance between positive proteins of the training set.
-│   │   │
-│   │   ├── LevDist_posProteinsBenchTrain.tab     ->  Edit distance of prositive proteins of the benchmark set with positive
-│   │   │                                            proteins of the training set.
 │   │   ├── propAnnot_Bench_Euka_BP.tab           -> Propagated GO annotations gained between $t_0$ and $t_1$ for benchmark
 │   │   │                                            proteins.
 │   │   └── propAnnot_Train_Euka_BP.tab           -> Propagated GO annotations gained between $t_{-1}$ and $t_0$ for training